Polochon-street/blissify-rs/README.md

 ```
 $ blissify update /path/to/mpd/root
 ```

+Note that it may take several minutes (up to some hours, on very large libraries with more than for instance 20k songs) to complete.

 If something goes wrong during the analysis, and the database enters an unstable state, you can use